 Peter encourages us to change the narrative — not people.
 The concept of a “change agent” is arrogant, says Peter.
 Instead of saying “I’m here to change them,” we can say, “I’m here to change the conversation with people about their intentions.”
 In any conversation aimed to change the narrative, you’re doing two things: giving support to the organization and then confronting it.
 Peter says the support statement often is a simple acknowledgement that you hear what the client is saying; it means you have listened.
 The confront statement then identifies the difference between how you see a situation and how the client sees the situation.

-Basics Client relationships Client Resistance clients collaborative combo comfort comfortzone consultant consulting Consulting relationships consulting skill Consulting Workshop discovery downsizing Empowered External consultant fc1 fc2 Flawless 1 Flawless Consulting Flawless Consulting 1 Flawless Consulting 2 internal consultant Internal consulting Leadership development London Managing Resistance partners pause problem public workshop push the pause button reengineering reflecting remote working solutions technology virtual wants working at home Working from home
+Client relationships Client Resistance clients Collaboration collaborative comfort comfortzone consultant Consultant Roles consulting Consulting relationships consulting skill Consulting Skills Consulting Workshop discovery downsizing Employee Engagement Empowered Empowered Manager External consultant Flawless 1 Flawless Consulting Flawless Consulting 1 Flawless Consulting 2 Handling Resistance Human Resources internal consultant Internal consulting Leadership development London Managing Resistance Organizational Development Partnering Skills partners pause problem push the pause button reengineering reflecting remote working solutions Stewardship technology working at home Working from home